By Sukanya Roy, Associate Director, Zinnov; Richa Kejriwal, Zinnov

 A comprehensive review mechanism to track progress, demonstrate success, predict bottlenecks and identify their respective solutions, need to be institutionalized to ensure that the CoE can continue to be impactful.

 All the above components are critical elements to establish an effective CoE.
 A CoE which has a strong technical team but not the right customer connect will be heavily dependent on the product management team as well as the sales organization for insights.
 Another CoE which has access to customers and use cases, but not the topmost technical architects, may depend upon business units or external experts to conceptualize and create the PoC for use cases.
-Their USP will be to bring market use cases and may make a lot of sense and create impact in emerging markets where there may not be a significant sales presence.
+Their USP will be to bring market use cases and create impact in emerging markets where there may not be a significant sales presence.

 There is not a speck of doubt about how effective a CoE can be for an organization.
 The onus is on the organization to build it right and for the relevant area of focus.
 It is imperative that the right focus is created, the right investments are made (in terms of leadership and experts as well as financial), and the right governance process is set up.
 Only when organizations implement these imperatives, can a COE help companies solve some of their key challenges around talent and innovation in the long run.